acc-trainings/SpringBoot-OpenShift-Training/README.md

 * Running CI/CD Pipeline job
 * Verify the deployments

-Any user should go through the these steps while planning to setup the configuration.
+Any user should go through these steps while planning to setup for the configuration.

 Lets start with step by step instructions for setup.